 Cheaper models are much more popular, but like any cheaper version of a high-tech product, they come with their own set of drawbacks.
 At the other end of the spectrum to the Roomba s9+ is the Lefant M201 at less than $150.
 In this price range, the internal components are going to be much less reliable and prone to breaking, and many reviews (even the positive ones) complain about poor software and build quality.

-Lefant Robot Vacuum Cleaner, Auto Robotic Vacuums, Upgraded 6D Collision Sensor, 1800pa WiFi/App/Alexa, Self-Charging, Super Quiet Mini Cleaning Robot for Pet Hair, Hard Floor, Low Pile Carpets, M201
+Lefant Robot Vacuums M201, 1800pa Self-Charging Robot Vacuum, Upgraded 6D Collision Sensor, Work with WiFi/App/Alexa, Mini Cleaning Robot Good for Pet Hair, Hard Floor and Low Pile Carpets

 The Lefant M201 is a budget robot vacuum with four cleaning modes, a small 11-inch diameter body, and Google Assistant or Amazon Alexa connectivity.